smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 # Main Menu
 You have two different options when creating menus.
 One is to simply add items to the default menu available in every template.
 The other is to create a custom menu that pops up when needed.
 You can find more information about these popups in the [Popup Menus and Keyboards](Displaying a User Interface/Popup Menus and Keyboards) section.

 Every template has a main menu button.
 The position of this button varies between templates and can not be removed from the template.
-Items can be added to the menu at the root level or to a submenu.

 #### Menu Templates
 ##### Generic HMI